 - Once complete, a new QR code will appear for installing the app

-Install the app on your device
+Install the preview build on your device

 - Scan the installation QR code with your iPhone